-THE BOARD OF DIRECTORS RECOMMENDS A VOTE PLEASE SIGN, DATE AND RETURN PROMPTLY IN THE ENCLOSED E "FOR" THE ELECTION OF DIRECTORS AND "FOR" PROPOSAL 2.
-IVELOPE, PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE 1.
-To elect three Glass II directors to hold office until the 2022 Annual Meeting of Stockholders and until their successors are elected and qualified.
-FOR ALLINORMEES: FOR ALLINORMEES: GOOTIFEY A. Block, M.D.
-David Mott WITHOLD AUTHORITY FOR ALLINORMEES FOR ALLINORMEES POR ALLINORMEES POR ALLINORMEES POR ALLINORMEES POR ALLINORMEES AUTHORITY Good retrudens below) 2.
-To ratify the selection, by the Audit Committee of our Board of Directors, of Einst & Young, LLP as the independent registered public accounting firm of the Company for the fiscal year ended December 31, 2019.
-3. To transact any other business as may properly be presented at the Annual Meeting or any adjournment or postponement thereof.
+FDIRECTORS, "FOR" PROPOSAL 2, "FOR" PROPOSAL 3 AND "ONE YEAR" IN PROPOSAL 4.
+INVELOPE.
+PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE 🗵 1.
+To elect three Class III directors to hold office until the 2023 Annua Meeting of Stockholders and until their successors are elected and qualified.
+FOR ALL NORMYEES Robert Bazemore Gordon Ringold, Ph.D.
+HISTRUCTRONS; To subtrived authority to vote for any individual noninee(s), mark: "FOR ALL EXCEPT" and fill in the circle next to each nominee you wish to subtrivid, as shown here: 5.
+To transact any other business as may properly be presented at the Annual Meeting or any adjournmentor postponement thereof.
 In their discretion, the proxies are authorized to vote upon such other business as may properly come before the Annual Meeting.
 This proxy when properly executed will be voted as directed herein by the undersigned shareholder.
-If no direction is made, this proxy will be voted FOR ALL NOMINEES in Proposal 1 and FOR Proposal 2.
+If no direction is made, this proxy will be voted FOR ALL NOMINEES in Proposal 1, FOR Proposal 2, FOR Proposal 3 and ONE YEAR in Proposal 4.
 To change the address on your account, please check the box at right and indicate your new address in the address space above.
-Please note that changes the registered risme(s) on the account may not be submitted via this method.
-Signature of Stooth older Oate: Signature of Stockholder Date: title as such if the signer is a corporation, please sign full corporate name by duly authorized ifly, each holder should sign.
-Withen signing as executor, administrator, attorney, it ustee or guardian, please give full officer, giving full little as such.
-If signer is a partner ship, please sign in partner ship name, by authorized person.
+Please note that changes to the registered name(s) on the account may notice submitted via this method.